I think juicing can help everyone become their most healthy selves, whether you’re losing weight or just want to feel better juicing can help.

 This isn’t the easiest to clean.

-But what it does have is two different speed settings, 12,000 rpm and 14,000 rpm, which is good for maximising the amount of juice you get from it when you use it.
+But what it does have is two different speed settings, 12,000 rpm and 14,000 rpm, which is good for maximizing the amount of juice you get from it when you use it.
 You use the high-speed setting for dealing with hard produce, stuff like carrot and kale stems, and then the lower setting for softer fruits.

 Like anything though you’ll start using it yourself and get to grips with how you like to use it.